 If it’s anything like the people I know, it took years of hustle, let downs, challenges, and doing jobs they didn’t love (or didn't even like) to get to where they are now.

-For myself, it’s taken 5 years to build my business to a place where I have a consistent in-flow of clients, and where I can live comfortably just from that.
-It's taken 5 years for the money to follow!
+For myself, it took 5 years to build my business to a place where I have a consistent in-flow of clients, and where I can live comfortably just from that.
+It took 5 years for the money to follow!